 Make a note of all your wedding vendors, names, contact details, what services or product they are supplying, when they need to be paid and by when.

-It’s your wedding, a beautiful amazing day when you marry the love of your life. sometimes during the planning it all get a bit overwhelming but once you are there, married, it’s all worthwhile.
+It’s your wedding, a beautifully amazing day when you marry the love of your life. sometimes during the planning, it all gets a bit overwhelming but once you are there, married, it’s all worthwhile.

 Enjoy your wedding and have fun during the planning stage.
 Work together, it’s good practice for the rest of your lives.